 The longer the intake valves are open, the more time you have to force air into the combustion chamber.
 The more air you get in there, the more force you can generate with each explosion.

-That’s why performance camshafts have bigger lobes compared to stock cams.
+That’s why performance units have bigger lobes compared to stock cams.
 However, you must tune your engine if you’re replacing your camshaft.
 Failure to do so will result in you destroying your engine, typically within minutes of starting it.

 So, what does a performance camshaft do?
 It completely overhauls your engine and optimizes performance.

-Dual Overhead Camshafts (DOHC) vs Traditional Camshafts
+Dual Overhead Cams (DOHC) vs Traditional Camshafts

 One of the features you’ll hear manufacturers bragging about is dual overhead cams or DOHC.
 The most significant advantage to a DOHC is that you get two intakes and two exhaust valves per cylinder.